nojronatron/nojronatron.github.io/continuing-education/conted-index.md

 Here is a snippet of items I look forward to learning more about:

 - [ ] Copilots: [How to create a copilot](./msft-copilot-learnings.html).
-- [ ] Meshtastic [Web](https://github.com/meshtastic/web) is an open source project looking for help.
-Given my recent interest in LoRa text-message communications, this might be a good [OSS contribution](continuing-education\oss-contrib-meshtastic.md) option for me.
 - [ ] Gain familiarity with [Playwright](https://playwright.dev/), an end-to-end testing framework for .NET.
 - [ ] [Bogus for .NET](https://github.com/bchavez/Bogus) a Faker.js port for .NET.
 - [ ] Consider obtaining a GitHub Foundations Certification.